How much does it cost to sell a house?

 Agent’s commission

-“When it comes to commission, the entire conversation is negotiable,” Luppino says.
-“Every agency and every agent might use a different commission structure, and generally speaking it might be based on things like their expertise or market share.
+Luppino says: “Every agency and every agent might use a different commission structure, and generally speaking it might be based on things like their expertise or market share.”

-“As a rule of thumb you can expect the commission to be anywhere between 1 and 2 per cent of the sale price inclusive of GST.”
+“As a rule of thumb, you can expect the commission to be anywhere between 1 – 2 per cent of the sale price inclusive of GST.”

 Commission structures don’t need to be flat, and vendors can incentivise agents with a higher commission for a higher price.

-“Don’t be afraid to work on an incentive program,” says Stanley.
+“Don’t be afraid to work on an incentive program,” says Ray White Williamstown director Dean Stanley.
 “You might pay 1.25 per cent up to $1 million, then from $1 million to $1.1 million at 1.5 per cent.
-It might be a 10 per cent incentive over a certain figure.
+It might be a 10 per cent incentive over a certain figure.”

 “I always say cheapest isn’t always the best.
 You want to go with the person you feel comfortable with who’s got results.”